-"Take reasonable steps to safeguard SSI in that person's possession or control from unauthorized disclosure" (49 CFR §1520.9(a)(1)).
+"Take reasonable steps to safeguard SSI in that person's possession or control from unauthorized disclosure."

 Safeguarding methods may include:

 - logging off from or locking unattended computers, - applying encryption, and/or - physically restricting access to electronic devices such as USB flash drives or other portable devices.